the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 and the Spirit came down on him like a bird, and a voice from the sky said "You are my son, you are loved, and I think you are good."

-Immediately, the Spirit sent Jesus into a wild place.
+Immediately, the Spirit made Jesus go to a wild place.
 He stayed there for many days, and Satan
 <small>
 The name Satan just means "The One Against Us" in Hebrew.